 According to those traits, I’ve never been the right type of birder.
 They’re all fine characteristics, to be true, and if that is how you enjoy your birding, that’s wonderful.
 But, it’s also just fine if you don’t do any of the above.

 We’re entering the “but you must” season of birding.
-You “must” participate in the Christmas Bird Count, Project FeederWatch, the Great Backyard Bird Count, the Big Garden Birdwatch, and other projects, not to mention year-end donations, charitable matches, gift-giving, and more, all of which “must” be bird-oriented if you’re a real birder.
+You “must” participate in the Christmas Bird Count, Project FeederWatch, the Great Backyard Bird Count, the Big Garden Birdwatch, and other projects.
+You must make year-end donations and charitable matches to appropriate conservation organizations.
+You must use online shopping to benefit birds through various affiliates, you must shop bird-friendly retailers for all gift-giving, and you must have bird-related items on your own wish list.

 It’s okay if you don’t.
 It’s okay if you don’t do those “expected” birder things, or if you don’t join the mindless flock of musts at this time of year, or if you don’t get around to as much of your own kind of birding as you wish you could, just because it’s a busy time of year.
 You’re still a birder.
 And so are the people who do all those things.
 We’re all birders, and we’re all good.